bhisaac/5eFP/5eFP-SRD.md

 The elemental disciplines use your ki to produce magical effects and are presented in alphabetical order.

-### Elemental Attunement (Action)

-You briefly control elemental forces nearby, causing one of the following effects of your choice:

-- Create a harmless, instantaneous sensory effect related to air, earth, fire, or water, such as a shower of sparks, a puff of wind, a spray of light mist, or a gentle rumbling of stone.
-- Instantaneously light or snuff out a candle, a torch, or a small campfire.
-- Chill or warm up to 1 pound of nonliving material until the end of the encounter.
-- Cause earth, fire, water, or mist that can fit within a 1-square cube to shape itself into a crude form you desig­nate until the end of the encounter.

-If you use this game feature multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can discard your action to dismiss such an effect.

-### Bending Fire

-You can infuse your unarmed strikes with elemental fire, extending your reach by 2 squares for the rest of the encounter.
-A hit with such an attack deals fire damage instead of bludgeoning damage.

-### Bending Thunder (Action)

-You cast _thunderwave_.

-### Air Blast (Action)
+### Air Blast (Action, Ki)

 You create a blast of compressed air that strikes like a mighty fist.
 Choose a creature within 6 squares of you.
 That creature must make a STR check.
 On a failed save, the creature takes 2 bludgeoning damage, and you can push the creature up to 4 squares away from you and knock it prone.
 On a successful check, the creature takes half as much damage, and you don’t push it or knock it prone.

-### Bending Air (Action)
+### Bending Air (Encounter, Ki)

-You cast _gust of wind_.
+Once during your turn, you can discard your action to take the Cast a Spell action, innately casting _gust of wind_.

+### Bending Earth (Encounter, Ki)

+Once during your turn, you can discard your action to choose an area of earth or stone no larger than 6 squares on a side within LOS of you.
+You can change earth into stone within the area and vice versa, and you can reshape earth and stone in the area in any manner you choose.
+You can raise or lower its elevation, move it, create or fill in a trench, erect or flatten a wall, or form a pillar.
+The extent of any such changes can’t exceed 1 square.
+For example, you can create a pillar 1 square high, move it by up to 1 square, dig a 1 square deep trench, and so on.
+You can’t shape the stone to trap or injure a creature in the area.

+### Bending Fire (Encounter, Ki)

+You can infuse your unarmed strikes with elemental fire, extending your reach by 2 squares for the rest of the encounter.
+A hit with such an attack deals fire damage instead of bludgeoning damage.

+### Bending Thunder (Ki)

+Once during your turn, you can discard your action to take the Cast a Spell action, innately casting _thunderwave_.

-### Bending Water (Action)
+### Bending Water (Encounter, Ki)

 You choose an area of ice or water no larger than 6 squares on a side within LOS of you.
 You can change water to ice within the area and vice versa, and you can reshape ice in the area in any manner you choose.
 You can raise or lower the ice’s elevation, create or fill in a trench, erect or flatten a wall, or form a pillar.
 The extent of any such changes can’t exceed 1 square.
 For example, you can create a pillar 1 square high, raise or lower the square’s elevation by 1 square, dig a 1 square deep trench, and so on.
 You can’t shape the ice to trap or injure a creature in the area.

+### Elemental Attunement (Action, Ki)

+You briefly control elemental forces nearby, causing one of the following effects of your choice:

+- Create a harmless, instantaneous sensory effect related to air, earth, fire, or water, such as a shower of sparks, a puff of wind, a spray of light mist, or a gentle rumbling of stone.
+- Instantaneously light or snuff out a candle, a torch, or a small campfire.
+- Chill or warm up to 1 pound of nonliving material until you Recall.
+- Cause earth, stone, fire, water, or mist that can fit within a 1-square cube to shape itself into a crude form you desig­nate until you Recall.

+If you use this game feature multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can discard your action to dismiss such an effect.

 ### Sweeping Fire Strike (Action)